lloydbenson/microservices-workshop/challenge2/README.md

 `-d` argument tells docker to run the container in [detached mode](https://docs.docker.com/engine/reference/run/#detached-d).

-Note that when using docker locally, you are always dealing with a separate VM (at least on Mac and Windows).

 You can stop the container at any time by using the `docker kill` or `docker stop` commands.